aspnetzero/documents/docs/en/Getting-Started-Angular.md

 # Getting Started

-This document is aimed to create and run an ASP.NET Zero based project in just 10 minutes.
+This document is aimed to create and run an ASP.NET Zero based project in just 5 minutes.
 It's assumed that you already [purchased](https://aspnetzero.com/Prices) and created your ASP.NET Zero account.

-## Login

-[Login](https://aspnetzero.com/Account/Login) to this web site with your user name and password.
-Then you will see [Download](https://aspnetzero.com/Download) link on the main menu.

 ## Create Your Project

+[Login to aspnetzero.com](https://aspnetzero.com/Account/Login) with your user name and password.
 Go to the [download](https://aspnetzero.com/Download) page.
 You will see a form as shown below:

 <img src="images/download-angular-3.png" alt="Download angular" class="img-thumbnail" />